FACTION BRIEF

 The Collective would fund them — if the Ecologists would frame their research as threat assessment.
 They won't.
 Their taxonomy is descriptive, not prescriptive.

-Nexus Dynamics would fund them — if the Ecologists would share their data exclusively.
+Nexus would fund them — if the Ecologists would share their data exclusively.
 They won't.
 Principle Two: publish everything.

 So they persist on barter, favors, and the philosopher's talent for making numbers lie in the right direction.
 Equipment breaks.
 Stations go offline.
 Data gaps accumulate.
 The work continues.